KangaRoo1372/lierolibre/converter/README.md

 - Munakas (for giving me inspiration to make this converter)

 ## *5. CHANGELOG*

+07.07.2024 - version 0.91
+- change the name & format of the converted file

 02.07.2024 - version 0.9
 - initial commit